nss-day-cohort-48/giffygram-gopher/README.md

 ### Team Goals

 This was a learning project.
-Our goals were to practice deconstruction, create documentation of our findings, plan out components, create an ERD and create a wireframe, and reconstructing the web application using HTML, CSS, and JavaScript with API fetch calls.
+Our goals were to practice deconstruction, create documentation of our findings, plan out components, create an ERD and create a wireframe.
+Then our job was to reconstruct the web application with our findings.

 ### Technologies Used